terms and conditions for the supply of services

 If, in respect of a Relevant Supply Contract, further sums (including Lost Commission) are due or become due under clause 5.1 which were not the subject of a previous demand made in accordance with clause 5.1, the Supplier may make a demand for payment of the further sums in accordance with clause 5.1 and the Customer shall immediately on such demand pay to the Supplier those further sums.

-Without prejudice to the Supplier’s right to determine Commission on any other appropriate basis or by reference to any other appropriate evidence and at the Supplier’s sole discretion, where Commission or any part of it under a Relevant Supply Contract is to be determined by reference to the Recipient’s energy consumption (actual or estimated) or a periodic standing charge or a combination of the two, the amount of such energy consumption or periodic standing charge and any related rates by which Commission is to be determined under the Relevant Supply Contract shall be as set out in or derived from the Relevant Supply Contract or any written notification of those items to the Supplier by the relevant utility provider.
+Without prejudice to the Supplier’s right to determine Commission on any other appropriate basis or by reference to any other appropriate evidence and at the Supplier’s sole discretion, where Commission or any part of it under a Relevant Supply Contract is to be determined by reference to the Recipient’s energy consumption (actual or estimated) or a periodic standing charge or a combination of the two, the amount of such energy consumption or periodic standing charge and any related rates by which Commission is to be determined under or in respect of the Relevant Supply Contract shall be as set out in or derived from the Relevant Supply Contract or any written notification of those items to the Supplier by the relevant utility provider.

 All amounts payable by the Customer under the Contract are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by the Supplier to the Customer, the Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable in respect of the sum payable.